-Expenditures for a communication expressing clear words of advocacy, such as "vote for" or "defeat" are expenditures that must be reported.
-However, these words are not required to make the expense for the communication a reportable expenditure.
+The following information applies if a person makes independent expenditures of more than \$750 for a communication to support or oppose any candidate or measure (see A above).
+Expressing clear words of advocacy, such as "vote for" or "defeat" are expenditures that must be reported.
+However, these words are not required to make the expenditure for the communication a reportable expenditure.
 The standard is whether the communication:

-- → clearly identifies the candidate or measure; - → taken in its context, clearly and unambiguously urges the election or defeat of the candidate or passage or defeat of the measure; - → seeks action rather than simply conveying information as a whole;
+- → clearly identifies the candidate, or measure; - → taken in its context, clearly and unambiguously urges the election or defeat of the candidate, passage or defeat of the measure; - → seeks action rather than simply conveying information as a whole;